Martin Luther King Day is observed on the third Monday of January every year in the US.

 The actual birthday of Martin Luther King is on January 15.
-However, MLK day is on third Monday of January as per Uniform Monday Holiday Act.
+However, MLK day is on the third Monday of January as per the Uniform Monday Holiday Act.

-January 15 is the MLK birthday and third Monday of January is nearest to Martin Luther king’s birthday.
-Therefore Martin Luther King’s Day is observed on third Monday of January.
+January 15 is the MLK birthday and the third Monday of January is nearest to Martin Luther king’s birthday.
+Therefore Martin Luther King’s Day is observed on the third Monday of January.

 Martin Luther King Jr.-Early Life – Education – Marriage.

 Martin Luther King Day (January 15, 1929 – April 4, 1968) born on January 15, 1929, in Atlanta, Georgia to Reverend Martin Luther King, Sr. and Williams Alberta King.